Ayush2029/AI-Powered-Todo-API/README.md

    - `GROQ_MODEL` = `llama-3.3-70b-versatile`
 8. Tables are created automatically on first startup — no manual migration needed.

-Your API is live at `https://ai-todo-api.onrender.com`.
+Your API is live at `https://ai-todo-api.onrender.com` — visit `https://ai-todo-api.onrender.com/docs` for the interactive Swagger UI where you can test all endpoints directly in the browser.

 ### Keeping the service alive